jaykru/RMS9000/README.md

 RMS9000
 =======

-A simple IRC bot written in Haskell using regular expressions to correct rampant misnomers.
+A simple IRC bot written in Lisp using regular expressions and the cl-irc library to correct rampant misnomers.

 Running it
 ----------